alexiscolin/hepic-app/README.md

 ### SSL

-Some exemple or test may require SSL connexion. `ssl` folder contains mandatories files and key to generate private ssl certificate.
-This is a flow created by de jaune et de bleu and all other user must replace them by creating a new certificate.
+Some exemple or test in localhost may require SSL connexion. `ssl` folder contains mandatories files and keys to generate private ssl certificate.
+This is a flow created by de jaune et de bleu, so other users must replace them by creating a new certificate.
-SSL configuration should be loaded by `https` protocole, so use the `devServer` field in the `vue.config.js` file to activate it.
+SSL configuration should be loaded by `https` protocol, so use the `devServer` field in `vue.config.js` file to activate it.

 ``` javaScript
  devServer: {